gk60win/line-gpt-bot/README.md

-# LINE GPT Bot
+# LINE GPT Bot (Fixed Version)

-This is a simple LINE bot using ChatGPT via OpenAI API, deployed to Render.
+This is a corrected version of the LINE bot that integrates with ChatGPT via OpenAI API.

-## Files
-- app.js: main server file
+To deploy:
+1. Upload this ZIP to Render as a manual deploy
+2. Set environment variables:
+   - LINE_CHANNEL_ACCESS_TOKEN
+   - LINE_CHANNEL_SECRET
-- package.json: dependency list
+   - OPENAI_API_KEY
-- .gitignore: ignore sensitive files
+3. Set Webhook URL to: https://your-service-name.onrender.com/webhook